avidnomads/page/index.md

 [Books (https://books-djmot.herokuapp.com/)](https://books-djmot.herokuapp.com/)
 ![books screenshot](/images/books.png)

-Users can upload books to a public list and browse other uploaded books.
+Registered users can upload books to a public list and browse other uploaded books.
 Registered users can update their profile info, add books to their private lists, and propose book trades with other users.

 ---